-This website is hosted, maintained and developed by some of the staff at the John Walton Muscular Dystrophy Research Centre (JWMDRC) who are part of the TREAT-NMD secretariat.
+This website is hosted, maintained and developed by staff who are part of the TREAT-NMD secretariat.

 This page explains when and why we collect personal information about people who visit and interact with our website, how we use it and how we keep it secure.

 We take great care with any information we receive from you and are constantly looking at ways we can improve what we do so we may change the content on this page from time to time.
 Please check this page occasionally to ensure that you’re happy with any changes.
 By using our website, you’re agreeing to be bound by our policy.

 Who are we?

 Members of the TREAT-NMD Secretariat, based in Newcastle upon Tyne, look after the TREAT-NMD website, its content and newsletter.
 The TREAT-NMD Secretariat offices are housed within Newcastle University in the UK.
 We are based in The Catalyst, Newcastle upon Tyne, Tyne and Wear, NE4 5TG, United Kingdom.

 We obtain information about you, for example, when you contact us to tell us about an event or a job vacancy you would like advertising or if you sign up to receive one of our monthly newsletters, we need this information to be able to interact with you.

 Like millions of other websites, we use Google Analytics to find out about where visitors to our website go to and where isn’t being visited so much.